hotosm/chatmap/chatmap-desktop/README.md

 ### IM API connector

 The instant messaging API connector is a Go app that connects to WhatsApp using the whatsmeow library.
-You can build it by going to th the `chatmap-im-connector` directory and running:

-`go build`

-### IM API connector

-The instant messaging API connector is a Go app that connects to WhatsApp using the whatsmeow library.
-You can build it by going to the the `chatmap-im-connector` directory and running:
+You can build it by going to the `chatmap-im-connector` directory and run:

 `go build`